drshahizan/learn-aspnet/web-design/groupRamli/readme.md

 4. Ramli Bin Abdul Rahim - SX161518CSJF04

-# INSTRUCTIONS:

-This case study can be completed in groups (four students per group - max).
-Please submit source code and reports using.
-This report outlines the tasks you completed.

 ## Tasks

 * This assignment requires you to complete a project using the concepts of Master Pages, Skins and Themes.